phe-sto/google-images-download/README.rst

 Compatibility
 =============

-This program is compatible with both the versions of python - 2.x and 3.x (recommended).
+This program is compatible with python 3.x only.
 It is a download-and-run program with no changes to the file.
 You will just have to specify parameters through the command line.